So you’ve got 3 weeks in Colombia…YEAH BUDDY!

 Option #4.)
 Fly to San Andres islands.
 If you can find a cheap flight for your dates, this is an awesome side trip.
 I’ve never seen more beautiful blue waters than in San Andres.

 Option #5.)
 Relax in the jungle mountains of Minca for a couple days.
 If you prefer mountains and jungle over the beach (or you just want to escape the heat), head up to Casa Elemento in Minca.
-UPDATE: Casa Elemento is currently CLOSED—check out Casa Relax Minca instead.
+UPDATE: Casa Elemento is now CLOSED—check out Casa Relax Minca instead.
 It’s about 5 hours away from Cartagena, but you’ll be much closer to your next stop.

 DAY 16: Santa Marta – Prepare for Camping